Switchboard: 01305 251150

 Going home after a flexible sigmoidoscopy

-Please note: individuals are unable to donate blood for four to six months after flexible endoscopy and until they have informed the blood service of the diagnosis.
+Please note individuals are unable to donate blood for four months after flexible endoscopy and until they have informed the blood service of the diagnosis.

 We are privileged to be a training hospital

-There may be a trainee endoscopist observing or performing your procedure.
-If this is the case, there will also be a consultant present, and you will be informed during your admission.
+There may be a trainee Endoscopist observing or performing your procedure.
+If this is the case, there will also be a fully trained accredited Endoscopist present.
+You will be informed during your admission.
+You do have the right to decline their participation in your procedure; please let the admitting nurse know of your wishes.

 Contact numbers